Cody-Duncan/Lake_of_Thoughts/src/site/notes/Reference/Quotes.md

 > The truth of the matter is that you always know the right thing to do.
 The hard part is doing it.

 - Norman Schwarzkopf

+> The obstacle is the path.

+- Zen Proverb

+> Let go, or be dragged.

+- Zen Proverb

+> Comparison is the thief of joy

+- John Powell (Comparison is the death of true self-contentment.)